firasuke/DOTSLASHLINUX/content/post/2017-09-11-The-Linux-Kernel-Configuration-Guide-Part-11.md

             that manage the hotkeys via WMI events.

-            WARNING: This driver is incomplete as it lacks a proper keymap and the *notify function only prints the ACPI event type value.
+            WARNING: This driver is incomplete as it lacks a proper keymap and the ∗notify function only prints the ACPI event type value.
 Be warned that you will need to provide some information if you have a Toshiba model with WMI event hotkeys and want to help with the develpment of this driver.